klaus-moser/PGGB_Backend/README.md

 ## Project Summery

-- This is a project to improve my skills to write a fully functionung backend using Python, FLask, SQLite and CSS & Javascript
+- This is a project to improve my skills to write a fully functioning backend using Python, FLask, SQLite and CSS & Javascript
-- With this app it is possible to collect, like and comment and well as upload your favourite Memes
+- With this app it is possible to collect, like, comment as well as upload your favourite meme(s)
 - Important: This app/project is currently under construction!
-For more information see project-branches
+For more informations see project-branches

 ## !!!
-More information (Table of contents, mockups, code & .db schmese, information about frameworks etc.) comeing soon!!!
+More information (Table of contents, mockups, code, information about frameworks etc.) comeing soon!!!
-## *** STAY TUNED ***

 ## Wireframes